-Oh hello sunshine… finally we are crawling out of the abyss that was our winter and spring (if you can even call that a spring) our weather has actually reached double digits and stayed there, now we just have to bring on the heat.
-So I thought in honour of this lovely sunny day that I would celebrate the sun, and what better way to celebrate than to eat cabbage.
+Oh hello sunshine… finally we are crawling out of this abyss of cold and our weather has actually reached double digits and stayed there, now we just have to bring on the heat.
+So I thought in honour of this lovely sunny day that I would celebrate the sun and eat cabbage.

-Certain foods make me think of specific times of the year and for some reason coleslaw makes me think of warm weather, filled with backyard barbecues.
-If it’s a bbq at the Nilsen’s then you’ll be sure to find a potato salad, cheese ball, veggie tray with honey mustard dip (my sister and I have renamed this “dip” to way too much mayonnaise and sour cream with a little bit mustard in it) and enough chocolate cupcakes to feed the entire neighbourhood.
+Certain foods make me think of specific times of the year, and for some reason coleslaw makes me think of warm weather and backyard barbecues.
+And if it’s a bbq at the Nilsen’s then you’ll be sure to find: potato salad, a cheese ball, veggie tray with honey mustard dip (which is just way too much mayonnaise and sour cream with a little bit mustard in it) and enough chocolate cupcakes to feed the entire neighbourhood.
 My mom likes her guests to roll out at the end of the night.

 Ok back to the cabbage, but not just any cabbage, the SAVOY cabbage.